PookaMustard/beatrice-witchcogs/README.md

 - `[p]malcharacter [charactername]` - Generates search link for the specified character
 - `[p]mangalist [username]` - Generates mangalist link for the specified user
 - `[p]animelist [username]` - Generates animelist link for the specified user

+###Beatrice's Nineball
+Allows you to use an 8-ball like command that's themed after Beatrice.
+Unlike Red-DiscordBot's `[p]8ball [question?]` command, there are no "Please ask later" type of responses, and there are as much negative responses as there positive responses.
+Usage:
+- `[p]9ball [question?]` - The question mark is required, otherwise the bot will not recognize it as a question and won't provide an answer for it.